empicano/aiomqtt/README.md

 ## Contributing

 We're very happy about contributions to the project!
-You can get started by reading the [CONTRIBUTING.md](https://github.com/sbtinstruments/aiomqtt/blob/main/CONTRIBUTING.md) guide.
+You can get started by reading [CONTRIBUTING.md](https://github.com/sbtinstruments/aiomqtt/blob/main/CONTRIBUTING.md).

 ## Versioning